joedefen/MoveWindow/README.md

 - `ALT-H` - `mvwin left` # move active window left
 - `ALT-L` - `mvwin right` # move active window right

-The JKHL keys mimic the directional keys in vim, and ALT-Right-Click is used to resize windows; so ALT works out well as the "Window" alteration key.
+The JKHL keys mimic the directional keys in `vim`, and `ALT-Right-Click` is used to resize windows; so ALT works out well as the "Window" alteration key.
-For debuging, run `mvwin` manually in a terminal window and use --DB option to print values that it found and computed.
+For debuging, run `mvwin` manually in a terminal window and use `--DB` option to print values that it found and computed.

 # Installation (Manual)